 - An annotated outline of the guide;

-- A case study plan and rationale;
+- A case study plan and rationale; and

-- An interim report, including research results to date, analysis of results, next steps, and identification of follow-on research ideas to be developed into problem statements;
+- An interim report, including research results to date, analysis of results, next steps, and identification of follow-on research ideas to be developed into problem statements.

 Note: For each research idea approved by the project panel, the research team will use ACRP’s problem statement process (https://trb.org/ACRP/problemstatements.aspx) to develop and submit a problem statement on behalf of the project panel.
 The development and submission of problem statements should occur as soon as possible, taking into account ACRP’s problem statement annual submission deadline of early April.